heshenghuan/LSTM-CRF/README.md

 ## History

+- **2017-07-06 ver 0.1.3**
+  - Add new method 'accuracy', which used to calculate correct labels
+  - Arguments 'emb\_type' & 'emb\_dir' now are deprecated.
+  - New argument 'emb_file'
 - **2017-04-11 ver 0.1.2**
   - Rewrite neural_tagger class method: loss.
   - Add a new tagger based Bi-LSTM + CNNs, where CNN used to extract bigram features.